rharp/DrupalGovCon2018/README.md

 ##### Building a different version
-If you would like to build a different version of the application you will need to change the `version` variable inside of `webpack.config.js` from "v1" to the version of the application you would like to build.
+If you would like to build a different version of the application you can use one of the defined npm scripts to specify which version.

-Then you will need to run the npm scripts
+**Note:** This command will need to be run in the root directory.

     npm run build
+    npm run buildv2
+    npm run buildv3
-    npm run start
+    npm run buildv4

-And view it at http://localhost:3000
+And view the application at http://localhost:3000